-- 3.1 All three-line diagrams are to be produced on a standard A1 size drawing. - 3.2 It is useful to contain some level of correlation in the arrangement to the actual physical orientation of the switchgear and the single line diagram.
+- 3.1 All switchgear diagrams are to be produced on a standard ANSI D size drawing. - 3.2 It is useful to contain some level of correlation in the arrangement to the actual physical orientation of the switchgear and the single line diagram.